trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 "Package" (going back to 1998) pre-dates the development of CMake (see `History of CMake <http://en.wikipedia.org/wiki/CMake#History>`_) and therefore Trilinos dictated the terminology of TriBITS and the definition of the term "Package" in the TriBITS system.
+However, note that both meanings of the term "Package" are consistent with the more general software engineering definition of a "Package" according to `Software Engineering Packaging Principles`_.

 Design Considerations for TriBITS